CotD(s) – None

 – Great use of Pidgeotto, +1, even if they already did something very similar to this earlier with Goldeen.

 And like Misty did with Goldeen, Ash should’ve been more clear with his instructions beyond ‘Bring us back whatever you find.’
-There is tons of debris from the sinking floating around.
-He could just grab some crap from the water and come back without ever touching land.
+There is tons of debris from the ship floating around.
+It could just grab some crap from the water and come back without ever touching land.

-The reason the branch in the Noah story is significant is because an olive branch would be a clear indication of land.
+The reason the branch in the Noah story is significant is because an olive branch would be a clear indication of land since an olive tree would never be on or near the ocean.

 – How did Pidgeotto bring back Team Rocket?
 And considering James and Meowth were floating with their faces down in the water, both of them should be dead or in desperate need of CPR.